MTSS is a framework that many schools use to provide targeted support to struggling students.

 Tier 3: Intensive individualized support.
 A few students who move up to this most intensive level of support continue with Tier 1 activities.
 Their break-out groups are smaller than in Tier 2.
 And these sessions last longer and are more narrowly focused.

 MTSS is an “umbrella” term.
 It includes some multi-tier systems of support you may know already:

 Response to intervention (RTI) focuses on academics.
 It identifies kids who are struggling.
 And it provides increasing levels of support to help them catch up.
 Tier 1 is class-wide instruction and support.
 Ideally Tier 2 interventions are scheduled so students won’t miss any core instruction.
 The same is true for Tier 3.

 There may be incentives or rewards for good behavior.
 And a tiered system supports struggling students.
 The focus overall is not on punishing kids.
 It’s on helping them meet expectations and contribute to a positive learning environment.

-special education evaluation is usually the next step if students don’t make enough progress in Tier 3.
+A special education evaluation is usually the next step if students don’t make enough progress in Tier 3.
 But they reach this point with lots of documentation.
-And data from the MTSS process can be helpful when developing an
+Data from the MTSS process can be helpful when developing an

 The goal of MTSS is to screen early and to deliver targeted support quickly.
 It can also help schools tell the difference between kids who have not had good instruction in the past and those who truly need special education.